Cathy Barron - Chair of Governors

 I can honestly say the TG Governors are a great bunch of people to work with.
 The chair is excellent which makes my job so much easier.
 You can rest assured that this school is very well governed!

-Helen has been a Parent Governor since November 2010.
-Since 1997 she has been working in Education under various roles from class room teacher, learning and behavioural support teacher and as part of the senior leadership team.
+Helen has been a Parent Governor since November 2010 and a Co-Opted Governor since 2014.
+Since 1997 she has been working in Education under various roles from classroom teacher, learning and behavioural support teacher and as part of the senior leadership team.
 All of these roles have been in schools in the south of Warwickshire.
-She is now taking a break to have time with her young family.
+She is currently an Early Years teacher and Deputy Designated Safeguarding Lead at Wootton Wawen Church of England Primary School.

 "Since my children's involvement in the school I have been impressed by the way the school encourages and coaxes the children in all directions.
 This was the reason I wanted my children to attend this school, but it instils more than that; to have children who love learning and see every day as an adventure is more than I hoped for.
 This is why I want to support the school; it is my way of paying back the excellent learning experience that the children receive."

-Mary Gray - Staff Governor, Senior Teacher & SENCo
+Mary Gray - Staff Governor, Head of School

 As staff governor, with teaching experience across all the primary key stages, I value the opportunity to contribute to the decisions that are made by the governing body whilst also building links between my fellow governors and the the hard-working and dedicated team of teaching and learning staff I have the privilege to work alongside.